CheckPointSW/sddc/README.md

 # Monitor

-The monitor.py script works in conjucntion with:
+The monitor.py script works in conjunction with:

 * A Check Point R80 SmartCenter Server (the management)